Superconducting Radio Frequency Cavities as Axion Dark Matter Detectors

-if $p + p^\prime$ is odd.
 In all three cases, $C = 0$ is $p + p^\prime$ is even.
 Generally speaking, $C$ is largest when the numbers characterizing the input and signal modes differ as little as possible.
 In particular, setting $p^\prime = p + 1$ maximizes $C$ with respect to $p^\prime$ for given $p$.

-The cavity may be tuned by introducing a variable amount of helium into it.
-Since the dielectric constant of liquid $^4$He is 1.05, it is possible to tune the cavity by 2.47\% in this way.
-The remaining tuning is achieved by changing $p$.
-Indeed, on resonance